This Fresh Nut Milk Recipe is a Cozy Winter Weekend Treat

 "I'm obsessed with almond milk in my coffee, in my shake," admits Gucci of the popular plant-based dairy alternative, which she has even been known to travel with packed on ice in a pinch.
 While store-bought variations may include sweeteners and carrageenan, a thickening agent that has sparked some controversy, almond milk made from scratch is rich in Vitamin E, low in calories, and contains virtually no cholesterol—meaning it doesn't spike your blood sugar and it's heart healthy, too.
-So what better time to test drive a homemade batch than Thanksgiving weekend?
-Excessive downtime—and the occasional family drama—make it a fun diversion that doubles as a digestive reset.
+So what better time to test drive a homemade batch than a winter weekend, when excessive downtime makes it a fun diversion that doubles as a digestive reset.
 Here, Gucci shares her favorite simple recipe.
 Happy sipping!

 - 4 cups of distilled or filtered water